griffinsharp/influncd/README.md

 **Day 4**: Add the about modal and social links.
 More styling to the frontend, making it presentable and eye-catching.
 Add more animation, and overall improve the UI and UX.

 Goals for the day:
--Fix any major bugs concerning `javascript` and `D3` functionality.
+- Fix any major bugs concerning `javascript` and `D3` functionality.
--Style to fit and reflect all wireframes/mockups.
+- Style to fit and reflect all wireframes/mockups.
--Links and modal with no broken links.
+- Links and modal with no broken links.